-GREENHOUSE, COMMERCIAL: a greenhouse that includes a retail aspect catering to the general horticultural needs of the general public for financial gain and includes outdoor storage of landscaping supplies.
+GREENHOUSE, COMMERCIAL: a greenhouse that includes a retail aspect catering to the general horticultural needs of the general public for financial gain and includes outdoor storage of landscaping supplies, but excludes the growth of cannabis.

-GREENHOUSE, INDUSTRIAL: a greenhouse intended to serve intermediate industrial and retail markets with large quantities of horticultural supplies, not including consumer retail.
+GREENHOUSE, INDUSTRIAL: a greenhouse intended to serve intermediate industrial and retail markets with large quantities of horticultural supplies, not including consumer retail or the growth of cannabis.